Angular Template Driven Forms example

-Angular Template-driven Forms is one of the two ways of building forms in Angular.
-In this tutorial, we will learn how to build a simple Template-driven forms example app.
+Template driven Forms in Angular is one of the two ways of building forms in Angular.
+In this tutorial, we will learn how to build a simple Template-driven Form.
 First, we build a simple HTML form using a few form elements.
-The ngForm directive will convert it to the Template-driven form and create the top-level FormGroup control.
+Then use the ngForm directive to convert them to Template-driven Form, which creates the top-level FormGroup control.
 Next, we use the ngModel directive to create the FormControl instance for each of the HTML form elements.
 Later, we will learn how to submit the form data to the component class.
 We will also learn how to initialize or reset the form data and use the data binding to access the data in the component class.

 If you have not gone through our Angular Forms Tutorial, we strongly recommend you to do so.
 In that article. we have covered fundamental concepts of the Angular Forms Module.